Overview

 The Institute for Environmental Sciences of the University of Geneva launches another edition of the certifying Summer School in “Water Governance: Framework and Negotiations”.
 This two-week training aims to deliver skills and knowledge based on the latest scientific research applicable in professional contexts.
 Participants will learn how to use water governance tools to address complex political situations, be resilient when a crisis strikes, and innovate in the face of risk and uncertainty.

-In addition to the Summer School, a MOOC in Water Management and Policy is offered to the participants (available on the Coursera platform).
-To obtain the Certificate of Advanced Studies (CAS), participants are required to complete (1) the MOOC (ideally before the Summer School), (2) the Summer School, and (3) a final thesis.
+To obtain the Certificate of Advanced Studies (CAS), participants are required (1) to complete the MOOC, (2) to attend the Summer School and submit the four final evaluations, and (3) to submit a final thesis.

 Description